batuhanyigitt/Python-Practices/README.md

-# Python-BlackJack-Project
+# Python-Practices
-This is Python blackjack project just for fun.
+This is Python Practices repo just for fun.